J. Bennett Johnston: Marriage and family

-Johnston married Mary Gunn, a native of Natchitoches.
-Johnston is a member of the Baptist Church; his wife is Roman Catholic.
-They had four children together: Bennett, Hunter, Mary, and Sally, who were raised as Catholic.
+Johnston married Mary Hunter Gunn, a native of Natchitoches, Louisiana, on August 11, 1956, in her hometown.
+Johnston was a member of the Baptist Church; and his wife is Roman Catholic.
+They had four children together: J. Bennett Johnston III, N. Hunter Johnston, Mary Norriss, and Sally Roemer, who were raised as Catholic.

-The Johnstons' daughter Sally married Timothy J. Roemer from Indiana.
-He became a politician, serving as a Democratic U.S. Representative of Indiana, 1991–2003.
-He was appointed to the 9/11 Commission to investigate the terrorist attacks.
-He also served as US Ambassador to India.
+Their daughter Sally married Tim Roemer, a native of Indiana in 1989, a Democratic Party politician who served as a member of the United States House of Representatives from 1991 to 2003 representing Indiana's 3rd congressional district.

-The Johnstons have a total of ten grandchildren.
+They had a total of 10 grandchildren.

 Political life

 Johnston had joined the Democratic Party and decided to run for office, beginning at the local level.
-In 1964, he was elected to the Louisiana House of Representatives, along with two Republicans, Morley A. Hudson and Taylor W. O'Hearn, and two other Democrats from Caddo Parish, Algie D. Brown and Frank Fulco.
-Hudson and O'Hearn were the first Republicans to serve in the legislature since Reconstruction, reflecting what would become a wholesale shift of conservative whites from the Democratic to the Republican party throughout the South following passage of civil rights legislation in 1964 and 1965.
+In 1964, he was elected to the Louisiana House of Representatives.

 In 1966, Johnston hired Ralph Perlman to the legislative staff; he was a business graduate of Columbia University in New York City.
-Soon Governor John McKeithen appointed Perlman as state budget director, where he served from 1967 to 1988.
+Soon Governor of Louisiana John McKeithen appointed Perlman as state budget director, where he served from 1967 to 1988.

-In 1968, Johnston was elected at-large to the Louisiana State Senate, along with fellow Democrats Jackson B. Davis and Joe LeSage.
-One of the candidates whom he defeated was Republican Tom Stagg, later appointed as a judge of the United States District Court for the Western District of Louisiana in Shreveport.

 In 1970, State Senator Johnston outlined his proposal for a toll road to connect Shreveport with South Louisiana, as there was no north–south interstate highway at the time.
 Johnston said the state gasoline tax was bringing in only 20 percent of what was needed to construct such a north–south highway.
 Therefore, he proposed using tolls to raise the necessary revenue, as they applied only to users.
-While his proposal was not approved, later the federally subsidized Interstate 49 was built, linking Shreveport with Lafayette.
+While his proposal was not approved, later the federally subsidized Interstate 49 was built, linking Shreveport with Lafayette, Louisiana.
 Most of the highway was opened in the early 1990s.
 Interstate connections were created from Lafayette to Baton Rouge and New Orleans.

+He was known for holding moderate-to-conservative views.